Make Your Next Trip Extraordinary

 Jay and Dani Johnson

-Jay and Dani spend six weeks a year in Hawaii, escorting groups of Silicon Valley execs as well as vacationing with their teenaged daughters.
+Jay and Dani spend six weeks a year in Hawaii, escorting groups of Silicon Valley execs as well as vacationing with their two daughters.
 Their agency sends so many travelers to Hawaii that it has significant clout with the five-star resorts—which translates into perks for their travelers—but they also book rental homes when that’s the smarter choice for the group.
 They can arrange anything from multi-generational family reunions to pull-out-all-the-stops honeymoons, from kite-boarding lessons on Maui to private guided hikes on Kauai, the Big Island, and Oahu’s North Shore.
 Living in Los Angeles and with offices throughout California, they can also orchestrate out-of-the-box itineraries in their own backyard.
 They can arrange for Los Angeles Angels tickets right behind home plate, V.I.P. access to Disneyland, a cooking lesson with the head chef at Napa’s Michelin-starred Meadowood resort, glamping among the redwoods—or all of the above in one quick, efficient trip.

 Expect trips orchestrated by Jay and Dani to have a 5-night minimum and start at $1,000 per day for two travelers in low season (triple that for Christmas/New Year's), with an additional $500 fee for trips planned less than 60 days ahead.